Maryport and Carlisle Railway: The Bolton loop

-In 1861 the Carlisle and Silloth Bay Railway, wished to expand into the coalfield around Mealsgate and promoted a line from their Abbey station.
+In 1861, the Carlisle and Silloth Bay Railway wished to expand into the coalfield around Mealsgate and promoted a line from their Abbey station.
 Nothing came of the scheme, but the Maryport and Carlisle Railway was spurred to provide a connection from its own main line.
 It formed a loop (through the parish of Boltons) from Aspatria through Mealsgate back to the main line at Aikbank Junction.
 Mealsgate was reached over sustained gradients of 1 in 70 from Aspatria, 1 in 60 from Aikbank.
 The line opened to goods and mineral traffic on 2 April 1866, but the collieries did not develop as rapidly as had been expected, and the Aikbank end of the loop quickly became disused; track was removed in September 1869.
-Eventually the coal production picked up and on 1 October 1877 the Aikbank end of the line was reinstated and re-opened.
-Passenger traffic from Aspatria to Mealsgate began 26 December 1866; the intermediate station of Baggrow led to the name the Baggra Bus being given to the branch passenger train.
+Eventually the coal production picked up and on 1 October 1877 the Aikbank end of the line was reinstated and reopened.
+Passenger traffic from Aspatria to Mealsgate began 26 December 1866; the intermediate station of Baggrow led to the name "the Baggra Bus" being given to the branch passenger train.
 On the reopening of the Aikbank end of the loop, a single daily mixed train ran on that also.